nlenno1/moviewiki-ms3/readme_assets/testing.md

 To validate the HTML files I used the [W3C Markup Validator](https://validator.w3.org/nu/).
 I passed the url into the validator to stop any Jinja Templating Language creating errors.
-For the Error page, I opened the page on a web browser, copies the HTML code and directly inputed it into the validator.
+For the Error page, I opened the page on a web browser, copied the HTML code and directly pasted it into the validator.

 <details>
   <summary>HTML Validation Errors</summary>